Chapter 4 - Tribal Employment Rights Office (§§ 1001-1090)

 § 1031.
 Fees.

-Except as otherwise provided in § 1032 of this chapter, and except as prohibited by federal law, the following fees are assessed on covered employers, other than the Band, for the privilege of doing business with the Band within the reservation and to raise revenue for the operation of the TERO office and the enforcement of this chapter.
+Except as otherwise provided in § 1032 of this chapter, and unless specifically prohibited by federal law, the following fees are assessed on covered employers, other than the Band and the Corporate Commission, for the privilege of doing business with the Band or the Corporate Commission on or near the Reservation and to raise revenue for the operation of the TERO and the enforcement of this chapter.

-• (a) Every covered employer, other than the Band, that enters into a contract with the Band totaling $25,000.00 or more shall pay a one-time project fee of one-half percent (0.5%) of the total amount of the contract.
-The covered employer shall pay the full amount of the fee before commencing work on the Reservation under the contract, provided that the director may, for good cause shown by the covered employer, authorize the fee to be paid in installments over the life of the contract, and provided further that if the total amount of the contract is subsequently increased, the covered employer shall pay the additional amount due (0.5% of the increased amount of the contract) at the time of the increase.
-In all cases, the full amount shall be paid by the contractor upon the last pay application.
-A covered employer other than the Band that enters into a contract with the Band for less than $25,000.00 shall pay the 0.5% fee on the total amount of the contract if the contract is amended or enlarged to $25,000.00 or more within one (1) year after it was entered into.
-The fee imposed by this paragraph does not apply to a covered employer that enters into a subcontract made under a contract with the Band where the fee has been paid on the total amount of such contract.
+• (a) Beginning on October 1, 2026, every covered employer, other than the Band and the Corporate Commission, that enters into a contract with the Band or the Corporate Commission totaling $25,000.00 or more shall pay a one-time project fee of 1.5% of the total amount of the contract.
+The covered employer shall pay the full amount of the fee before commencing work on the Reservation under the contract, provided that the TERO Director may, for good cause shown by the covered employer, authorize the fee to be paid in installments over the life of the contract, and provided further that if the total amount of the contract is subsequently increased, the covered employer shall pay the additional amount due at the time of the increase.
+In all cases, the full amount shall be paid by the covered employer upon the last pay application.
+A covered employer other than the Band and the Corporate Commission that enters into a contract with the Band or the Corporate Commission for less than $25,000.00 shall pay the 1.5% fee on the total amount of the contract if the contract is amended or enlarged to $25,000.00 or more within one (1) year after it was entered into.
+The fee imposed by this paragraph does not apply to a covered employer that enters into a subcontract made under a contract with the Band or the Corporate Commission where the fee has been paid on the total amount of such contract.

 Historical and Statutory Notes